centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-fortinet-fortiweb-snmp.md

 yum install centreon-plugin-Network-Fortinet-Fortiweb-Snmp
 ```

-2. On the Centreon Central server, install the Centreon Plugin Pack from the RPM:
+2. On the Centreon Central server, install the Centreon Pack from the RPM:

 ```bash
 yum install centreon-pack-network-fortinet-fortiweb-snmp
 ```

-3. On the Centreon Web interface in "Configuration > Plugin packs > Manager", install the *Fortinet FortiWeb SNMP* Plugin Pack
+3. On the Centreon Web interface in "Configuration > Plugin packs > Manager", install the *Fortinet FortiWeb SNMP* Pack

 <!--END_DOCUSAURUS_CODE_TABS-->